oc-rs/ocrs.online/content/blog/what-the-weltanschauung.md

 We have previously covered the proposed change, and its challenges, here: [Religion and Worldviews (24 February 2019)](/2019/02/24/religion-and-worldviews/).

+*This article was updated by Luke Burns on 22nd June 2022*

 ## The position of independent schools
 To be clear at the outset, the CoRE recommendations and the proposed national entitlement are intended for state-funded schools.
 Independent / private institutions are already free from the requirements of the national curriculum, and the report states:
 > We recommend that the Entitlement applies to all pupils in all publicly funded schools, and that independent schools are encouraged to adopt it as a mark of good practice.